 Renée M. Landers

-Professor of Law and Director Health Law Concentration and Faculty Director, Masters of Science in Law Life Sciences ProgramSend a Message
+Professor of Law and Faculty Director of the Health and Biomedical Law Concentration and the Masters of Law: Life Sciences programSend a Message

-Professor Renée Landers is a Professor of Law, Faculty Director of the Health and Biomedical Law Concentration, and Faculty Director of the Masters of Science in Law Life Sciences program at Suffolk University Law School in Boston.
+Professor Renée Landers is a Professor of Law, Faculty Director of the Health and Biomedical Law Concentration and the Masters of Science in Law: Life Sciences program at Suffolk University Law School in Boston.

 She was a Distinguished Visiting Fellow at the National Academy of Social Insurance during her fall 2018 sabbatical leave.
 She was also the President of the Boston Bar Association in 2003-2004, and was the first woman of color and the first law professor to serve in that position.
 Professor Landers has worked in private practice and served as Deputy General Counsel for the U.S. Department of Health and Human Services and as Deputy Assistant Attorney General in the Office of Policy Development at the U.S. Department of Justice during the Clinton Administration.